brigadecore/brigade-noisy-neighbor/README.md

 Full coverage of `brig` commands is beyond the scope of this documentation, but at this point,
 [additional `brig` commands](https://docs.brigade.sh/topics/project-developers/brig/)
-can be applied to monitor and managed the events.
+can be applied to monitor and manage the events.

 ## Contributing